 You also should explain why do you want to attend Harvard (and not for example Yale).
 This part obviously shouldn’t say that it’s because Harvard is the best.

 - Books that can help you write your student letter: Harvard Business School Successful Application Essays, 50 Successful Harvard Application Essays

 Your interview can go different ways

 I cannot say much about the interview at Harvard as my program was specific and I didn’t have one.
-However, I had a interview for postgraduate programs at University College London (UCL) and King’s College London and in both cases I got accepted, so here’s my advice: you shouldn’t talk about yourself too much during the interview, keep it short and try to engage with the person interviewing you.
+However, I had an interview for postgraduate programs at University College London (UCL) and King’s College London and in both cases, I got accepted, so here’s my advice: you shouldn’t talk about yourself too much during the interview, keep it short and try to engage with the person interviewing you.

-In case of UCL my interview was just a casual talk about my passions, plans for the upcoming summer and my potential research.
+In the case of UCL my interview was just a casual talk about my passions, plans for the upcoming summer and my potential research.
 As you can imagine I didn’t speak about heading to Ibiza with my friends for a party in July, but showed that I’ll use the summer to travel in order to learn this and that.
-I was obviously going to enjoy myself during the summer, but there are many way to portray the same thing.
+I was obviously going to enjoy myself during the summer, but there are many ways to portray the same thing.

 My interview at King’s College was more strict.
 The woman interviewing me wanted to check my knowledge about my BA thesis in order to see if I was actually interested in my topic.
 I cannot tell you what kind of questions you’re going to get but be prepared for any individuality.